The Shaker story provides fascinating insight into early American history, religion and culture.

 The Shakers trace their beginnings to Manchester, England, in 1747.
 They called themselves The United Society of Believers in Christ’s Second Appearing and soon became known as Shakers because of the trembling, whirling, and shaking they engaged in during ecstatic worship services.
 As Millennialists, they believed that Christ’s second coming was realized in their leader, Ann Lee, whom they called Mother Ann.
 Misunderstood and often persecuted in their native England, the Shakers nonetheless gathered a small group of enthusiastic followers.

 In 1774, Mother Ann Lee made the monumental decision to lead eight Shaker converts on a journey to America, seeking the freedom to live, work, and worship according to their main religious tenets: celibacy, communal life, and confession of sin.
 The Shakers also believed in racial and gender equality, simplicity, and pacifism.
-They dedicated their lives to creating a working Heaven on Earth amidst the boundless opportunities presented by settlement of the New World.
+They dedicated their lives to creating a working “Heaven on Earth” amid the boundless opportunities presented by the New World.

 The Shakers are one of the most intriguing social and religious movements in American history.
-They are also one of the longest lived, and are considered by many to be the most successful of the hundreds of communal groups and utopian societies that have flourished in this country since before the Revolutionary War.
+They are also one of the longest lived, and are considered by many to be the most successful of the hundreds of communal groups and utopian societies in this country since before the Revolutionary War.

 As the Shakers grew in influence and numbers in the 19th century, they challenged the existing social and religious structure and economic order of the new nation and eventually developing an alternative lifestyle based on their religious beliefs.
 The Shakers have made important contributions to American culture in the areas of art and design, science, architecture, craftsmanship, business, music, education, government, medicine, agriculture, and commerce.